 I was once tricked by a former colleague to do a job for three hours and the actual time needed to do the job was thirty hours.

 How my conversations turn into debates.

 I often have the appropriate response, days, weeks and sometimes months after the conversation.

-This discovery brings to my attention my tendency to debate and embarrassingly, aggressively argue with people with points of view that I’m unfamiliar with or disagree with.
+This discovery brought to my attention a tendency that I have to debate and embarrassingly, aggressively argue with people with points of view that I’m unfamiliar with or disagree with.

 This is not a good combination.

 I put in a lot of effort into being polite and to use appropriate words in the situation but some moments cause me react to flow with emotions and I lose control over what I say.

 This post is inspired by Derek Sivers who already wrote about slow thinking.

 Thank you for reading.